pdfinn/sgpt/README.md

 2. Clone this repository to your local machine using `https://github.com/pdfinn/sgpt`.
 3. Change to the `sgpt` directory and build the binary by running `go build`.
 4. Make sure your OpenAI API key is available.

+## Supported models

+For more information on OpenAI models see `https://platform.openai.com/docs/models/gpt-4`

 ## Usage